Meta Platforms: Lawsuits

 Numerous lawsuits have been filed against the company, both when it was known as Facebook, Inc., and as Meta Platforms.

 In March 2020, the Office of the Australian Information Commissioner (OAIC) sued Facebook, for significant and persistent infringements of the rule on privacy involving the Cambridge Analytica fiasco.
 Every violation of the Privacy Act is subject to a theoretical cumulative liability of $1.7 million.
 The OAIC estimated that a total of 311,127 Australians had been exposed.

 On December 8, 2020, the U.S. Federal Trade Commission and 46 states (excluding Alabama, Georgia, South Carolina, and South Dakota), the District of Columbia and the territory of Guam, launched Federal Trade Commission v.
 Facebook as an antitrust lawsuit against Facebook.
 The lawsuit concerns Facebook's acquisition of two competitors—Instagram and WhatsApp—and the ensuing monopolistic situation.
 FTC alleges that Facebook holds monopolistic power in the U.S. social networking market and seeks to force the company to divest from Instagram and WhatsApp to break up the conglomerate.
 William Kovacic, a former chairman of the Federal Trade Commission, argued the case will be difficult to win as it would require the government to create a counterfactual argument of an internet where the Facebook-WhatsApp-Instagram entity did not exist, and prove that harmed competition or consumers.
+In November 2025, it was ruled that Meta did not violate antitrust laws and holds no monopoly in the market.

 On December 24, 2021, a court in Russia fined Meta for $27 million after the company declined to remove unspecified banned content.
 The fine was reportedly tied to the company's annual revenue in the country.

 In May 2022, a lawsuit was filed in Kenya against Meta and its local outsourcing company Sama.
 Allegedly, Meta has poor working conditions in Kenya for workers moderating Facebook posts.
 According to the lawsuit, 260 screeners were declared redundant with confusing reasoning.
 The lawsuit seeks financial compensation and an order that outsourced moderators be given the same health benefits and pay scale as Meta employees.